 Qualities of an independent thinker

 Independent thinking is not the same as being a cynic, who holds a general lack of trust in others and the opinions they hold (often seeing others as driven by self-interest).
 Nor is an independent thinker quite the same as a sceptic, who is more trusting of others but does not let him/herself be easily persuaded to accept others’ views.
-Instead, independent thinkers, whilst they form and hold their own views with a lot of conviction, do not hold a general distrust or negativity towards others.
+Instead, independent thinkers, whilst they form and hold their own views with a lot of conviction, do not hold a general or automatic distrust or negativity towards others.

 Independent thinkers are ready to critically think about other information or views they may across and possibly alter their existing views.
 They do this because they hold on to a combination of two key qualities: open-mindedness and intellectual humility: that is a willingess to seek out and engage with different viewpoints and the ability to let those experiences change their beliefs.
 Being a good, independent thinker means being forever curious about what’s going on around you and ready to tap into the intelligence of others, but equally having the courage to challenge those views before you may adjust your own view.
 Independent thinkers are intellectually self-confident, but not over-confident, ensuring they keep their ego separate from their intellect!

 Other noteable personal qualities that help make for a good independent thinker include: the ability to look at issues holistically; the ability to synthesise; patience; the ability to tolerate ambiguity; empathy for other people: and personal ambition and persistence.
 And some valuable habits or interests that have been found to be useful (particularly in terms of helping to ‘broaden the mind’) are: a strong regard for personal learning and self-development; travelling widely across different countries; trying out varied leisure pursuits; keeping in touch with a wide circle of contacts and friends; reading widely; and keeping up generally with current affairs and what’s happening in the world around you.

 Good practices and habits of an independent thinker